 Although CFC owns the water right, Montana law requires additional legwork to 1) keep the water protected from being diverted as it flows downstream 23 miles from Racetrack Lake to the Clark Fork River and 2) restructure the ‘period of use’ to allow us to release water when the creek needs it most.
 We’re working on legal fronts to secure permanent protection for our water right and cultivate a more flexible period of use for release of the water.

 Meanwhile, CFC continues to work on additional fronts with water user groups on the mainstem river to return even more water to the Clark Fork drainage via innovative irrigation upgrades.
 Ultimately, we hope to support and implement local landowner-led ideas and initiatives to enhance irrigation while also returning more water to the river.

 Modesty & Galen Spring Creeks

-Lost Creek, located just upstream of the Clark Fork drainage from the CFC-managed ranch, is an important brown trout and whitefish spawning stream.
+Lost Creek, located just upstream of the Clark Fork drainage from the Dry Cottonwood Creek Ranch, is an important brown trout and whitefish spawning stream.
 Unfortunately, the creek often goes dry in its lower stretches by late summer due to excessive irrigation withdrawals.
 CFC worked diligently with the Lampert family, neighboring landowners in the Upper Clark Fork, to design a “split-season lease” on Lost Creek, with potential to save over 5 cubic feet of water per second.
 This lease would compensate the landowner for ceasing irrigation after mid-summer.

 Browns Gulch and Blacktail Creek